FAQs about IB at Baldwin

 Yes, students at Baldwin can take individual IB DP courses; Students who enroll in individual courses will receive an IB certificate noting the courses they took and the marks they earned.

-What do colleges and universities think about the Diploma Programme?
+What do colleges and universities think about the Diploma Program?

 Colleges and universities throughout North America view the IB Diploma Programme as providing outstanding preparation for university work.
 Additionally, many of the most selective institutions have established policies that recognize the work students have done.
 Some universities also offer scholarships to IB graduates.